kperdlich/kperdlich.github.io/_posts/2014-7-14-Bringing-Minecraft-to-the-Nintendo-Wii.md

 ### Cross-Platform Engine
 With the prototype, my plan was to extend it into a cross-platform engine to further optimize my workflow and enable the use of more development tools.
-This involved developing a renderer capable of supporting both GX and OpenGL 3.3.0, which was a lot of fun.
+This involved building a renderer capable of supporting both GX and OpenGL 3.3.0.

 ![Cross-Platform-Engine-1](/images/Wiicraft_OpenGL_Engine-1.png)

 ![Cross-Platform-Engine-2](/images/Wiicraft_OpenGL_Engine-2.jpg)

 However, as time went on, my interest in the project slowly faded.
-The prototype showed that it was possible to run a Minecraft client on the Wii, and my initial enthusiasm for the project disappeared.
+The prototype showed that it was possible to run a Minecraft client on the Wii and my initial motivation for the project disappeared.

 Nevertheless, I still believe releasing the project to the public was the right decision, despite its imperfections.
 Keeping it buried in a private repository wouldn't benefit anyone.